Editor’s Note: This blog post has been updated in February 2022.

 Why Choose Custom Elearning Content Development?

 In our previous blog post, we discussed 7 Great Reasons Why Custom eLearning Development is the Right Choice.
-A case was made for Custom eLearning content development as opposed to off-the-shelf content.
-Perhaps the most important aspect of this advantage is that custom e-learning development of content necessitates that we develop a keen understanding of the business for which it is built.
-Every advantage that custom content provides is dependent on a thorough analysis of business needs and the right application of training modalities.
+A case was made for custom eLearning content development as opposed to off-the-shelf content.
+Perhaps the most important aspect of this advantage is that custom eLearning development of content necessitates that we develop a keen understanding of the business for which it is built.
+The success of custom content is actively dependent on a thorough analysis of business needs and the right application of training modalities.
 Further, modern training is heavily based on technology for delivery.
 Microlearning, gamification, and simulations can help harness several fundamental learning principles that can lead to a better learning experience.
 Delivering an effective learning experience is critical to enhancing training ROI, for it directly contributes to superior learning outcomes.

 This blog post explores the best practices for custom eLearning content development that can improve L&D success at organizations.
 The best practices or key aspects to bear in mind are:

 - Analyze the business needs